-In this one month, keep you two hedgehogs in different cages, if possible in different rooms.
+In this one month, keep your two hedgehogs in different cages, if possible in different rooms.
 If you aren’t able to keep them in different rooms, you should at least keep them on opposite sides of the room.

-• HANDLE your new hedgehog LAST!
+• Handle your new hedgehog LAST!

 Why Is Quarantine Important?

 Other than what I already mentioned about illnesses: